Train hard and eat with intelligence and you will get the results you are looking for.

-Our collaborator Victory Endurance This time he tells us what are the most common mistakes an athlete makes in his diet.
+Our collaborator Victory Endurance This time he tells us what are the most common mistakes an athlete makes in their diet.

-You can be a good runner with a bad diet, but you can certainly become an excellent runner if your food is of good quality.
+You can be a good runner with a poor diet, but you can certainly become an excellent runner if your diet is of good quality.

-Train hard and eat smart and you will get the results you are looking for.
-Here I expose the most common mistakes of runners when it comes to feeding.
+Train hard and eat smart and you will get the results you want.
+Here I expose the most common mistakes of runners when it comes to eating.

 1.- You do not recognize the importance of nutrition

-Too many athletes on all those who run that completely neglect the diet, And this is not bad if you only want to run once in a while, without marking time, without improving, and also regardless of the impact this has on your health.
-But if your goal is to be faster, more agile, improve race times, improve endurance, and also take care of your health so that you can continue running later, then nutrition is the missing ingredient in your runner pack.
+Too many athletes on all those who run that they completely neglect the feeding, And this is not bad if you only want to run once in a while, without marking time, without improving, and also without caring about the impact this has on your health.
+But if your goal is to be faster, more agile, improve race times, improve endurance, and also take care of your health so that later you can continue running, then nutrition is the missing ingredient in your runner pack.

-In every athlete the needs for both energy and nutrients increase, and the good choice of food you eat is vital to continue maintaining a quality fuel and so that physical wear does not pose any health problem.
+In every athlete, the needs for both energy and nutrients increase, and the good choice of the foods you eat is vital to continue maintaining quality fuel and so that physical wear and tear does not pose any health problem.